new-production-institute/openlab-microfactory-wiki/src/installation.md

 ```

+2. Create a file inside the directory:

+`touch docker-compose.yml`

-2. Copy the **template** below into the folder that you just created.
+3. Copy the **template** below into the file that you just created.

 ```
 networks: